Sinusoidal Initialization, Time for a New Start: Additional experimental results

 To further validate that the key factor behind the effectiveness of our \textit{Sinusoidal} initialization is the structure it imposes, rather than its unusual distribution, we performed an additional experiment using a randomized initialization.
 In this variant, weights were sampled independently from the { \textsf{arcsine}} distribution, which matches the distribution of our \textit{Sinusoidal} initialization but lacks its balanced structure.

 We replicated the experiments from Figure~\ref{fig:activation_state} and Figure~\ref{fig:skewed-histogram} using this randomized initialization.
 The results, shown in Figure~\ref{fig:app_sinusoidal_random}, demonstrate that this initialization behaves similarly to other stochastic methods: the activations exhibit comparable neuron \textit{skewness}.
-This confirms that the stochastic nature of the weights, not the distribution, is responsible for the observed effects.
+This confirms that the stochastic nature of the weights, not the distribution itself, is responsible for the observed effects.

 These findings make it clear that the structure introduced by the \textit{Sinusoidal} initialization is the critical component driving its benefits.
 This outcome is consistent with the theory established in Subsection~\ref{subsec:impact_of_randomness}, and further reinforces that the deterministic layout of weights plays a central role in mitigating activation \textit{skewness}.
+To further support this conclusion, we replicated the experiment reported in Section~\ref{sec:experiments} on ResNet-50 with CIFAR-100 and SGD.
+The training results, presented in Figure~\ref{fig:arcsine}, clearly show how the randomness of the arcsine variant delays convergence with respect to the structured \textit{Sinusoidal} initialization, which provides a faster training process.